DBMS > ScyllaDB

 |More information provided by the system vendor|

 Scylla is a highly-available, highly-scalable, highly-performant NoSQL database.
-Scylla is generally used as a key-value store or wide columnar model database.
+Scylla is generally used as a key-value store or wide-column model database.

 Scylla took the best characteristics of Apache Cassandra and did a complete rewrite from the ground up in C++.
 This means no JVM tuning and no garbage collection (GC) pauses.
 Built on the Seastar engine, Scylla provides all the best features of Cassandra with a built-for-speed engine under the hood.